 SIBs, like LIBs, are comprised of anode, cathode, electrolyte, and separator.
 As crucial constituents of the battery, the materials used for the anode and cathode determine the overall performance index.
 However, as an essential link between them, the electrolyte is also very important for Na+ ion transfer [7].
 The primary type of electrolyte employed in SIBs is non-aqueous liquid electrolyte, mainly composed of organic solvent, sodium salt and additive.
 Additives play a crucial role in enhancing the electrochemical performance, safety, conductivity and mechanical properties of batteries.
 They are widely recognized as one of the simplest, most effective and cost-efficient approaches for practical application [8,9].
 Electrolyte additives exhibit both similarities and differences in their applications in lithium-ion batteries and sodium-ion batteries.
-1,3,2-dioxathiolane-2,2-dioxide (DTD) is typically used as a film-forming additive in LIBs to improve the compatibility of the electrolyte with graphite electrodes [10,11].
+1,3, 2-dioxathiolane-2,2-dioxide (DTD) is typically used as a film-forming additive in LIBs to improve the compatibility of the electrolyte with graphite electrodes [10,11].
 Ethylene sulfite (ES), with excellent film-forming properties, is typically used as a reducing agent additive to improve the charge/discharge performance of the battery and the electrochemical stability of the cathode in LIBs [12,13].
 In SIBs, DTD can also beneficially contribute to the anode and cathode by forming solid electrolyte interphase (SEI) and cathode electrolyte interphase (CEI) [14,15].
 In SIBs, DTD is used in smaller quantities to reduce the desolvation barriers of sodium ions and promote ion migration at -40 °C [16].

 The following are the primary functions of additives: (1) Participate in the chemical and electrochemical reactions at the interface of the electrode and electrolyte, leading to the formation of a SEI [17] or CEI.
 The introduction of SEI additives and the subsequent formation of the SEI film can prevent the solvent and salt from further degradation [18]; (2) Modify the solvation structure of Na+ ions, affecting electrolyte salt solubility and improving the electrochemical stability of solvent and salt [19]; (3) Some additives with specific functions can significantly enhance battery performance in extreme environments while ensuring their safety and stability [20,21].
 For example, flame retardancy, overcharge protection, or preventing low-temperature sodium precipitation.
-In general, the amount of electrolyte additions is rather small, less than 5 wt%, but their real effect is significant, making it one of the most cost-effective are also systematic studies on electrolyte additives for SIBs [22].
+In general, the amount of electrolyte additions is rather small, less than 5 wt%, but their real effect is significant, making it one of the most cost-effective and efficient approaches to enhance the performance of SIBs [22].
 It has become a key branch of battery research.
-There are also systematic studies on battery performance rather than delving into the mechanism of action from the perspective of additive film formation to explore their effects on batteries.
-Therefore, this paper reviews the research progress on electrolyte additives of different elemental types, providing an in-depth analysis of the impact of electrolyte additives for SIBs.
+There are also systematic studies on electrolyte additives for SIBs currently available, but they are limited in quantity and mainly focus on the impact of additives on battery performance rather than delving into the mechanism of action from the perspective of additive film formation to explore their effects on batteries.
+Therefore, this paper reviews the research progress on electrolyte additives of different elemental types, providing an in-depth analysis of the impact of electrolyte additives on SIBs performance from the perspective of film formation.
+It aims to provide valuable references for future research in the field of electrolyte additives for SIBs.